ReactBangalore/meta/README.md

 The aim of this github org is to:

 - share/store content from the meetups
-- share projects that will be useful to the community
+- collaborate on open source projects
-- collaborate on projects
+- help new folks come up to speed
 - promote the meetup

 &nbsp;